ropensci/roweb3/content/blog/2023-10-01-r-universe-interviews/index.en.md

 {{\< figureforgallery src="mrc3.png" alt="MRC R Universe, package view."  >}}
 {{\< /gallery >}}

+This is a small sample of a wide universe where professionals from different areas coexist, all of them people who use R. Each team highlights different benefits of our platform:

+- Automate the building of binaries for different operating systems and thus
+- Facilitate the release and installation of packages and save hours of work related to these tasks.
+- Publish packages with large amounts of data,
+- Publish all your software tools in one place in an organized way.
+- Show joint software development efforts of many organizations in one place

-This is a small sample of a wide universe where professionals from different areas coexist, all of them people who use R. We invite you to [suggest what other universes you would like us to interview.](mailto:yabellini@ropensci.org) in a second stage to learn even more about the teams and packages that are part of the rOpenSci Multiverse.
+There is a lot more other R-universe out there!
+We invite you to [suggest what other universes you would like us to interview.](mailto:yabellini@ropensci.org) in a second stage to learn even more about the teams and packages that are part of the rOpenSci Multiverse.

 You can also become a part of our community by subscribing to our [Newsletter](/news/) and you can follow us on our social networks at [Mastodon](https://hachyderm.io/@rOpenSci) y [Linkedin](https://www.linkedin.com/company/ropensci/).